 Dylan externed at Heitner Legal after his first year of law school and is currently clerking at Geragos and Geragos.
 He previously worked for Hutchins law, a criminal defense firm.
 Dylan is also a certified mediator.

 Hayes is a second-year law student at Florida State University College of Law.
 During his undergraduate studies, Hayes played NCAA Division I golf at Mercer University in Macon, Georgia.
 Playing golf since he was a year old, Hayes studied sports journalism at Mercer and -- among other great events -- covered Super Bowl LIII Opening Night and the 2019 Masters.
 Hayes's greatest feats include photobombing Tom Brady's Instagram story at Super Bowl Opening Night and sitting in the front row of Tiger Woods's post-Masters press conference.

-In the legal field, Hayes has worked for Heitner Legal, two plaintiffs personal injury firms, served as a research assistant for the "Business of College Sports" (run by former ESPN reporter Kristi Dosh), and aided as a research assistant to Professor Erin Ryan at Florida State University.
+In the legal field, Hayes has worked for Heitner Legal, two plaintiffs personal injury firms, served as a research assistant for the "Business of College Sports" (run by former ESPN reporter Kristi Dosh), contributed to the Harvard Journal of Sports and Entertainment Law, and aided as a research assistant to Professor Erin Ryan at Florida State University.
 Hayes also serves as the secretary of Florida State University's Entertainment, Arts and Sports Law Society, is a staff editor of the Florida State University Law Review, Articles and Notes Editor of the Florida State University Business Review, and a Teacher's Assistant to Professor Hillary Powell's Legal Writing and Research class.